-- Prior life experiences, events, and achievements relevant to your career choice or application to graduate school - Life events are experiences that are distinct or unusual which relate to your professional goals - People who have influenced your decision to pursue this field or who have had a significant impact on your values as they relate to this choice
+- Personal History Prior life experiences, events, and achievements relevant to your career choice or application to graduate school.
+Life events are experiences that are distinct or unusual which relate to your professional goals.
+You may also want to think about the people who have influenced your decision to pursue this field or who have had a significant impact on your values as they relate to this choice. - Academic Life Research interests and prior experience, academic accomplishments and/or recognitions, and influential professors/mentors. - Work Experience Previous jobs, internships, volunteer experience, and/or extracurricular activities that have influenced your career choice or career goals.

-Academic Life

-- Research interests and prior experience

-- Academic accomplishments/recognitions

-- Influential professors

-Work Experience

-Previous jobs, volunteer experience, and/or extracurricular activities that have influenced your career choice or career goals